zufre/sql-aggregate-functions-lab-cb-000/README.md

 ![](http://readme-pics.s3.amazonaws.com/sql-students.png)
 Run `learn` to get started.
 Write your `SQL` in `lib/students` to get the specs in `spec/student_spec.rb` to pass.

-<a href='https://learn.co/lessons/sql-aggregate-functions-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-aggregate-functions-lab' title='Objectives:'>Objectives:</a> on Learn.co and start learning to code for free.</p>